shaunlebron/how-we-made-a-game/README.md

 ![montage](img/montage.jpg)

 __Pterodactyl Attack__ is an indie game coming to App Store and Google Play.
-It was developed from scratch in plain javascript and HTML5 canvas.
+It was developed in plain javascript and HTML5 canvas.
 Its source code will be made free and open source some time after its release.

+You can consider the following articles a formal walkthrough of our development process.
+You can read our free-form [devblog here](http://dailies.hygoon.com).

 - [X] [Quick Look](quick-look.md)
 - [X] [Operations](devops.md)